shahriNidzam23/kotak/prd.md

 **Product Name:** KOTAK
-**Platform:** Windows 10/11 (Mini PC connected to TV) **Target Users:** Anyone using a mini PC + TV, including remote or gamepad control
+**Platform:** Windows 10/11 (Mini PC connected to TV) **Target Users:** Anyone using a mini PC + TV, including remote or gamepad control **Current Version:** 1.0.4

 ### Purpose

-Create a **fullscreen, TV-friendly launcher** built with **WPF (.NET 8) and WebView2** that allows users to navigate and launch applications, manage apps dynamically, connect to Wi-Fi, and turn off the mini PC — all without admin/user restrictions.
+Create a **fullscreen, TV-friendly launcher** built with **WPF (.NET 8) and WebView2** that allows users to navigate and launch applications, manage apps dynamically, connect to Wi-Fi, and control the mini PC — all with a couch-friendly UI.
 Includes **gamepad support** for a console-like experience.

+### Why was KOTAK developed?

+1. **Turn any Mini PC into a TV Box** - Use your Windows Mini PC as a dedicated media center with a couch-friendly UI optimized for TV viewing and gamepad navigation
+2. **Lightweight App Launcher** - Simple, fast, and focused.
+No bloat, just launch your apps
+3. **Because I can** - Similar apps exist, but I love to procrastinate productively

 ---